When I tried to connect to a 12.1 database from an Oracle client 9.2, it failed with ORA-28040: No matching authentication protocol.

 If you were using old SQL developer like this, you will see ORA-28040 whenever you connect to a 12.1 database.

 Basically, SQL developer is a self-contained software, you can unzip the software and start to use it.
 That is to say, SQL developer usually uses its own JDK including JDBC driver to run itself.

-Even though I saw no chance to swap Oracle JDBC driver in the same old SQL developer, you can always download the newest SQL developer with newer Oracle JDBC driver from Oracle website.
+Even though I see no chance to replace Oracle JDBC driver in the same old SQL developer, you can always download the newest SQL developer with newer Oracle JDBC driver from Oracle website.
 So as to solve ORA-28040.

 Don't worry about the connection settings, the new SQL developer will prompt you the migration option in your first time open.